New Church of the Theotokos: Form and function of the Nea

 The Nea was a building of great complexity.
 Although the longitudinal basilican structure was a relatively common typology for sixth-century churches in Palestine, the forecourt's arrangement, along with the placement of the adjoining hostel, hospital, and monastery remains problematic.
 According to Procopius, exterior porticoes on the south, west, and northern sides surrounded the structure.
 Two huge columns stood in front of the western entrance, which was preceded by a colonnaded atrium.
 In front of the atrium was a round courtyard that opened onto the Cardo.
 Due to the sparse archaeological evidence and the obscurity of Procopius’ description, this plan is difficult to reconstruct.
 Despite the obscurity of literary details, Tsafrir has proposed that west of the atrium, there were monumental gates that opened into an area that contained a gatehouse and an arch.
 Beyond this, Tsafrir has hypothesized two semicircles: one would have connected the church complex to the Cardo, while the other was located across the street and provided access to the hospital and hospice.

 In the interior of the church, the nave terminated at a large apse that was flanked by two symmetrical smaller rooms with apses inscribed in their eastern walls.
 It is unclear whether the nave of the Nea had three or five aisles, but due to the unprecedentedly large dimensions of the church (approximately 100 m long by 52 m wide), archaeologists Yoram Tsafrir and Nahman Avigad both agree that while only two rows of interior columns have been uncovered, two additional rows would have likely been needed to adequately support the roofing structure.

 In addition to being the largest known basilica in Palestine, the Nea also included a monastery, hostel, and hospital, as attested by Antoninus of Piacenza, who visited the basilica of St. Mary in 570, "with its great congregation of monks, and its guest houses for men and women.
 In catering for travelers they have a vast number of tables, and more than three thousand beds for the sick."
-It is unclear where these other buildings were located.
-Based on archaeological finds of a southern revetment wall of the Nea church complex, and assuming that the complex was symmetrical, archaeologists estimate the overall width of the complex at 105 m.